 Using a JRE version later than 1.8.
-If you are using JMS Provider libraries compiled with a version of JRE later than 1.8, use that later version of JRE and modify the bridge (Linux/Unix) or bridge.ini (Windows) configuration file to point to that JRE binary.
+If you are using JMS Provider libraries compiled with a version of JRE later than 1.8, use that later version of JRE and modify the bridge (Linux/Unix) configuration file to point to that JRE binary.
 See the "Custom JRE" steps in each of the following procedures.